 Lynn Q. Yu is a writer known for her comic diatribes on the Millennium.
-She is currently a culture columnist for LA Weekly.
+She was formerly a culture columnist for LA Weekly.

 Her debut book, Humans of Orange County, is a satirical take on Humans of New York and lampoons the absurdity of American Millennial self-absorption.

 Lynn was previously a comedy writer on the 2016 CBS Diversity Showcase.
 She has worked with major publications, including The San Francisco Chronicle and XO Jane.